 - Intrahepatic cholangiocarcinoma

 The diagnostic approach varies depending on the location of the tumor and whether PSC is present.
 If the patient's presentation, laboratory findings (especially tumor markers), and/or transabdominal ultrasound suggest biliary cancer, then MRCP or MDCT is generally recommended for diagnosis.
-Biopsy is generally unnecessary.
+A biopsy is generally unnecessary.

 - Liver function tests: possible ↑ INR, ↑ ALT, and ↑ AST (with chronic biliary obstruction and eventual hepatic dysfunction)